freerange/site/soups/blog/show-and-tell-14.snip.markdown

 This meeting was postponed at the last minute from Wednesday, 8th July, to Tuesday, 15th July, partly because we didn't quite get our act together in time and partly because we thought that the [Tube strike][] might upset people's travel plans.

-Possibly partly as a result of the last minute change in plan, the meeting was quieter than usual with only five of us in attendance.
+Possibly as a result of the last minute change in plan, the meeting was quieter than usual with only five of us in attendance.

 ## Method Log

 I kicked off proceedings by demonstrating a recent bit of work I've done with [method_log][].
 This built on the work I did last year to [build a Git repository of Ruby method definitions][building-a-git-repository-of-ruby-method-definitions] in which Ruby source files are statically parsed and each individual method definition is written into a file based on its namespace and method name e.g. the definition for `Foo::Bar#baz` is saved to `Foo/Bar/#baz.rb`.

-This produces a Git repository with a rich semantic structure which can be interrogated using standard Git tools. e.g. it's possible to use the `--follow` option on `git-log` to track the history of a method implmentation as it moves around the codebase.
+This produces a Git repository with a rich semantic structure which can be interrogated using standard Git tools. e.g. it's possible to use the `--follow` option on `git-log` to track the history of a method implementation as it moves around the codebase.

 In my recent bit of work, I wrote a script designed to be run as a [Git post-commit hook][git-post-commit-hook] which [incrementally builds a semantically structured commit][method-log-post-commit] for every commit to the `master` branch.
 Rather than create a separate Git repository for these semantic commits, I added them to an orphan `method-log` branch in the same repository [as suggested by James A][orphan-branch-suggestion].